 Dedication to Lutz

-We are dedicating this film to the wonderful Dr. José Lutzenberger, a dear friend, colleague and inspiration to The Gaia Foundation and African Biodiversity Network, in this, the tenth year since he died.
+We are dedicating this trilogy to the wonderful Dr. José Lutzenberger, a dear friend, colleague and inspiration to The Gaia Foundation and African Biodiversity Network, in this, the tenth year since he died.

 Lutz, as he was affectionately known, advocated strongly for small-scale farmers and vociferously challenged the agri-chemical industry for whom he had once worked.
 He was a brilliant orator with a reputation for being outraged by injustice of any kind.
 He is considered to be the “father of Brazil’s environmental movement”.